saucelabs/sauce-docs/docs/hosted-orchestration/running-tests.md

 <p><small>| OPTIONAL | ARRAY |</small></p>

 Files to be uploaded onto the container.
-Useful for populating test data that your scripts access.
+Useful for populating test data that your scripts access. src and dst must be an absolute path.

 ```yaml
 files: